NMan1/Modern-Warfare-Warzone-Cheat/README.md

   - 3 toggles snaplines

-When the enemy gets closer than 100m their color turns to orange
+When the enemy gets closer than 100m their color turns to orange Dll needs to be natively injected (no manual map thred hijack etc, if u want security then fix that)
 credits: https://github.com/Sh0ckFR/Universal-Dear-ImGui-Hook for d3d12 imgui hook